 Applying to study at Level 2 or below

 You may be able to access some financial support.

 Financial support is available to students who face the greatest barriers to entering, continuing and succeeding in Further Education.
-For students who are 19-23 and studying their first level 3 or below, funds are provided by the Education and Skills Funding Agency (ESFA) to colleges and then distributed to those students whose effective participation in education and training may not be possible without the provision of appropriate levels of financial support.
+For students who are 19-23 and studying their first level 3 or below, or students who are 24 or over and studying level 2 or below, funds are provided by the Education and Skills Funding Agency (ESFA) / West Midlands Combined Authority (WMCA) to colleges and then distributed to those students whose effective participation in education and training may not be possible without the provision of appropriate levels of financial support.

 The fund can offer support with the following:

-• Tuition/exam fees for part-time courses (please note this is only if you are eligible for funding – you need to refer to the Student Eligibility for Funding form as there may be other routes of funding for you.
-The course must also be eligible for funding, the student hub can advise you on this.)
+- Tuition/exam fees for part-time courses (please note this is only if you are eligible for funding – you need to refer to the Student Eligibility for Funding form as there may be other routes of funding for you).

-You need to complete a Financial Support Application Form, which is downloadable from the bottom of this section.
-Alternatively, you can pick one up at any one of our student hubs.
+There is a Financial Support Application Form, which is downloadable from the bottom of this section.
+Alternatively, you can pick one up at any one of our Student Hubs.